Henry I. Miller: Organic farming

 In a 2014 opinion piece in The Wall Street Journal, Miller disputes the notion that organic food production is a sustainable way to feed the planet’s expanding population.
 He argues that the available evidence does not support claims that organic farming improves nutritional intake, reduces vulnerability to climate change, or enhances biodiversity.

 Mehmet Oz

 In 2015, Miller coordinated a letter from a group of 10 physicians to Columbia University, demanding that Columbia's College of Physicians and Surgeons remove Mehmet Oz as a professor of surgery, alleging that Oz's public commentary on health issues had "misled and endangered" the public, and claiming that Oz showed "disdain for science and for evidence-based medicine... for personal financial gain."
-Oz defended his work, said that he lacked conflicts of interest, and questioned the motivations of Miller and his other critics, saying that they had "have big ties to big industry."
+Oz defended his work, said that he lacked conflicts of interest, and questioned the motivations of Miller and his other critics, saying that they had "big ties to big industry."
 Columbia defended Oz, citing the principle of academic freedom and faculty members' freedom of expression.